sealavi/Glicko-2-implementation/README.md

 "C# Translation of Glicko-functions.cs" includes both of the above functions, translated from R into C#.
 ChatGPT was used to translate the functions.
 These functions have not yet been tested.

+"JavaScript translation of Glicko-2 R implementation.js" includes both of the above functions, translated from R into JavaScript.
+ChatGPT was used to translate the functions.
+These functions have not yet been tested.